wpmetabox/docsv2/docs/tutorials/get-posts-by-custom-fields.md

 ## Before getting started

-In addition to using the [Meta Box Core Plugin](https://metabox.io/), make sure you already have these extensions:
+In addition to using [Meta Box](https://metabox.io/), make sure you already have these extensions:

 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): It has a UI for creating custom fields right on the back end.
 * [MB Admin Column](https://metabox.io/plugins/mb-admin-columns/): (optional) It helps you to manage and organize posts by custom fields in the admin dashboard.